-But there are urgent issues affecting our daily lives, a well-received book just out in paperback makes clear, where doubt is manufactured purely to fit lobbyist and corporate interests.
-When better regulation would significantly improve our health and environment but lower profits and shareholders' dividends, the book shows time and again that corporations have won by contesting and cherry-picking data, "focusing on unexplained or anomalous details," and sewing false doubt among legislators, policymakers, journalists, and the public.
+But there are also pressing matters, a well-received book just out in paperback makes clear, where doubt is manufactured purely to fit lobbyist and corporate interests.
+When better regulation would significantly improve our health and environment but lower profits and shareholders' dividends, the book shows time and again that corporations have won that debate by contesting and cherry-picking data, "focusing on unexplained or anomalous details," and sewing false doubt among legislators, policymakers, journalists, and the public.
 Such carefully orchestrated efforts gum up the works, stall much-needed reforms over product safety, confuse voters, and keep controversy alive when, in scientific circles, the controversy no longer really exists.

 In Merchants of Doubt, Naomi Oreskes and Erik Conway's well-documented account of "How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming," the degree to which discredited and false claims have been used to muddy broad consensus in science makes for extremely troubling reading.
 In their even-handed exposé, we learn how a few unscrupulous scientists managed to undermine the consistent findings of their colleagues.
 Oreskes and Conway, a science historian and journalist respectively, demonstrate that "doubt-mongering" has been used not to present both sides of a thorny issue or to insist on useful shades of gray, but rather to taint scientific findings and their representatives with claims that data have been rigged and thus can't be trusted.